 - Always pack extra food and clothing when you are camping.
 It’s best to have extras of these just in case an emergency arises.
 You need to be prepared in case you have to stay longer or bad weather messes up some of your food.
 However much clothing bring with you, you need to make sure you have the right amount of storage space for it.

 Keep safety at the front of your mind.
 In other words, stay away from wild animals, large or small.
 Smaller animals, like squirrels, can be more dangerous than their tiny size indicates.
 Obviously, if you see bears, do not feed them.

-4. Think carefully when you pack.
+Think carefully when you pack.
 Have a checklist of everything you need on your next camping trip, and then use that list in full to pack.
 This is very important if you’re camping in some remote region without quick access to first-aid items or any other emergency supplies.

-6. When you are using a public campsite, there are certain rules of etiquette you need to follow.
+When you are using a public campsite, there are certain rules of etiquette you need to follow.
 These could be unwritten rules or some campgrounds have them posted at the entrance.
 Stop playing music if it is past 11pm so you do not disturb any of your fellow campers.
 Better yet don’t play music at all and enjoy the sounds of nature!

 An orange peel may just be the natural answer to repelling mosquitoes when you’re out camping.
 Don’t worry if you forgot mosquito repellant.
 Authorities recommend rubbing the interior of an orange peel over exposed skin.
 This can last a few hours and make your trip a more comfortable one.

 This is about the halfway point of our Top 15 camping tips list.
 Has anything surprised you yet?
 If so leave us a comment!
 Keep reading to find out the remainder of the tips and see our bonus tip!

 Don’t assume that camping close to the bathroom facilities is a good idea.
 Many people believe this is more convenient, but it’s simply not true.
 Bathrooms provide constant light and also have a lot of traffic running through them at all hours.
 They may end up ruining the entire experience.

 Follow proper food safety guidelines when you go camping.
 Put your food in waterproof containers.
 Keep food in insulated coolers.
 Do not place cooked and raw foods in the same area.
 Use hand sanitizer and soap to keep hands, as well as preparation surfaces, clean while you are handling food.
 Cook foods to the right internal temperature and get foods that need to be cold chilled quickly.

 To remain comfortable while tent camping, keep your tent ventilated and dry.
 Lack of ventilation can cause condensation to form when you sweat and breathe.
 You may find yourself quite wet by morning.
 Crack one of your tent’s vents, doors or windows so that moisture does not build up.

 Bringing a dog on your camping trip is fine as long as you bring a leash and keep a close eye on them.
 There are campers who do not like dogs.
 This will maximize the respect that you have for others while camping.
 Your dog might even damage someone else’s property if not properly supervised.

 Even when you’re trying to get away from the luxuries of life, it can help to bring something nice on your camping trip.
 It could be something as simple as coffee or nice hand cream.
 Just one small thing can feel luxurious if you start to miss the comforts of home.

 Though camping is meant to emphasize minimalism, some carefully chosen supplies can make all the difference.
 In addition to your sleeping bag, bring a couple of blankets.
 This will allow you to stay warm, no matter how cold it gets, and it also serves as extra padding.

 Picture them in nature enjoying the wild setting.
 Also, when camping with children, bring along a picture of each child.
 In the unfortunate event of an accident, this will help you have some form of identification for seeking assistance.
 Always keep one ready for emergency use, especially when a good distance from the home.